openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 addIccDiallingNumbers\(slotId: number, type: ContactType, diallingNumbers: DiallingNumbersInfo, callback: AsyncCallback\<void\>\): void

-Adds contact numbers for the SIM card in the specified slot.
+Adds contact numbers to the SIM card in the specified slot.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.